hyrise/hyrise/CONTRIBUTING.md

 - Testing the RowCount test: `./build/hyriseTest --gtest_filter="StorageTableTest.RowCount"`

 ## Performance Warnings
-- Sometimes, we have convenience functions, such as BaseColumn::operator[], or workarounds, such as performing multiple stable sorts instead of a single one.
+- Sometimes, we have convenience functions, such as `ReferenceSegment::operator[]`, or workarounds, such as performing multiple stable sorts instead of a single one.
 Because these might negatively affect the performance, the user should be warned if a query causes one of these slow paths to be chosen.
-For this, we have the PerformanceWarning() macro defined in assert.hpp.
+For this, we have the PerformanceWarning() macro defined in `performance_warning.hpp`.

 ## Documentation
 - Most documentation should happen in the code or in the beginning of the header file